Clobazam for preventing seizures

-It will take a few days, possibly up to a week, for clobazam to work properly, so your child may still have seizures during this time.
+It may take a few days or even weeks for Clobazam to work properly, so your child may still have their symptoms for a while.
 This is because the amount of medicine has to be increased slowly.
 Continue to give the medicine as you have been told to by your doctor.

 What if my child is sick (vomits)?

-- If your child is sick less than 30 minutes after taking a dose of clobazam, give the same dose again.
+- If your child is sick less than 30 minutes after having a dose of Clobazam, give them the same dose again.

-- If your child is sick more than 30 minutes after taking a dose of clobazam, you do not need to give them another dose.
+- If your child is sick more than 30 minutes after having a dose of Clobazam, do not give them another dose.
 Wait until the next normal dose.

 What if I forget to give it?